nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   <img width="341" height="381" src="https://user-images.githubusercontent.com/48408342/112603571-29845b80-8e50-11eb-8dee-bb88603fffb8.png">
 </p>

 **DocBob** is a **desktop app for managing your patient's information, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Bob can get your patient's **medical information** and **scheduled appointments** faster than any other patient's information management app in the market.
-Bob will serve you dilligently and make sure you never forget an appointment with a patient ever again!
+The purpose of DocBob is so that doctors and nurses like, yourself, patient's **medical information** and **scheduled appointments** faster than any other patient's information management app in the market.
+DocBob is especially beneficial for those who have fast fingers and even faster typing speed.
+For those of you with short memories, no worries as Bob will serve you dilligently and make sure you never forget an appointment with a patient ever again!

-The purpose of this User Guide is to help new users(doctors) understand how to get the app running and learn about the basic commands and their usages.
+The purpose of this User Guide(UG) is to help new users(doctors and or nurses) understand how to get the app running.
+After they have set Bob up, we hope that this UG will help them learn the basic commands and their usages.
+To navigate this UG, there is a content list which have been hyperlinked to the appropriate location.
+We hope this will ease your usage of the UG

 * Table of Contents
 {:toc}